James Whale: Legacy

 Influential film critic Andrew Sarris, in his 1968 ranking of directors, lists Whale as "lightly likable".
 Noting that Whale's reputation has been subsumed by the "Karloff cult", Sarris cites Bride of Frankenstein as the "true gem" of the Frankenstein series and concludes that Whale's career "reflects the stylistic ambitions and dramatic disappointments of an expressionist in the studio-controlled Hollywood of the thirties".

+American post-punk band Tuxedomoon recorded a song James Whale on their debut studio album Half-Mute, released on March 15, 1980.

 Whale's final months are the subject of the novel Father of Frankenstein (1995) by Christopher Bram.
 The novel focuses on the relationship between Whale and a fictional gardener named Clayton Boone.
 Father of Frankenstein served as the basis of the 1998 film Gods and Monsters with Ian McKellen as Whale and Brendan Fraser as Boone.
 McKellen was nominated for an Academy Award for his portrayal of Whale.
 Bram's novel has also been adapted as a play which premiered in London at the Southwark Playhouse in February 2015.

 Only two of Whale's films received Oscar nominations: The Man in the Iron Mask (for its musical score), and Bride of Frankenstein (for its sound recording).

 A memorial sculpture was erected for Whale in September 2001 on the grounds of a new multiplex cinema in his home town of Dudley.
 The sculpture, by Charles Hadcock, depicts a roll of film with the face of Frankenstein's monster engraved into the frames, and the names of his most famous films etched into a cast concrete base in the shape of film canisters.
 Other sculptures related to Whale's cinema career were planned, referencing his early work in a local sheet metal factory, but none had been installed as of 2019.

 Horror in Hollywood: The James Whale Story, a retrospective of Whale's artwork, opened at the Dudley Museum and Art Gallery in October 2012 and ran through to January 2013.